7PH/promise-caching/README.md

-# Promise-Caching
+# promise-caching

+Asynchronous in-memory cache-system working with promises

-Let's suppose you have a high cost function that returns a promise.
-This library allows you to:
+Typical use-case: you have a function returning a promise with high computing cost.

-- cache its result for a specified amount of time
-- decide whether you want to return the expired cache or force regeneration when it expires

-## Time chart
+## time chart

 Here is a chart of what's happening when you set 'returnExpired' to false